 The Eagle as Wide as the World (Ages 9 - 11)

 "Mystery and adventure fill this intriguing modern fantasy--a companion to X.J.
 Kennedy's The Owlstone Crown.
 The rumor that giant killer bees, six feet long, are invading the country, is confirmed when Mustard, the half-brother of the Tibb twins is kidnapped by the bees.
 This sometimes scary, frequently hilarious story builds to a rousing conclusion."
+It appears that there's only a hardback edition available at this time.
+RDJ

 Neal F. Litherland